leon-bw/Racket-Up-Client/README.md

 - Could have a feature that allows users to post photos about their games
 - An area in the profile for recommendations from users for users about equipment or training routines
 - Chat/Add: Add or speak with users/friends before or after a game to arrange a time
+- Users can also add rating and reviews for tennis locations/venues